asleepypenguin/autodis/README.md

 ### Client Events
 * AUTODISSuccess - custom event with the following fields:
     - evt.detail.serverName
     - evt.detail.serverIp
     - evt.detail.serverPort

 * AUTODISError - custom event with the following fields:
     - evt.detail.errCode
     - evt.detail.msg

+### Use in another project
+You can just include autodis/autodis-client/www/js/autodis.js in your own project.
+You should model your server code after autodis/autodis-server/src/index.js.